-Serving as a voice for the global arts community and a facilitator of Marketing, Advertising, Public Relations, and Grant Writing service needs for arts and hospitality business professionals.
+MiNA Communications serves as a voice for the global arts community through stimulating, under-reported content; and as a facilitator of Marketing, Advertising, Public Relations, and Grant Writing services for arts and hospitality businesses with limited resources.

 Founded in 2007 by freelance journalist and publicist Jasmine (MiNA) Rios, MiNA Communications was established in San Diego, CA with the initial focus on providing the local arts community with solutions to their communications service needs.
 Having worked in a variety of communications business settings over the decade prior; from a corporate marketing department to two advertising agencies and two publishers; MiNA Communications would serve as an independent facilitator of PR, Marketing, Advertising, and Grant Writing services for artists and arts organizations with staffing and budget limitations.